anthonyh0549/apcsa-freedom-project/entries/entry06.md

 <img width="906" alt="Screen Shot 2022-06-12 at 10 56 01 PM" src="https://user-images.githubusercontent.com/56265985/173271593-1d5c7792-f23e-4cd4-a4a5-4706e9a0b341.png">

+### EDP

+I am currently done, at least in regard to work in class.
+Now I am in a stage of relfection and seeing ways to add on more.
+Seeing what I could've done better and so forth.

 ### Skills

 #### Time Management
 Being concise and clear during my presentation is very important, not taking too long on a slide is important to retain my audience.